 Recognized as of July 15, 2013

 Under Wisconsin Administrative Code s.
 DHS 163.02 (2), Approved Alternative to an Administrative Requirement, the Wisconsin Department of Health Services recognizes that the ESCA Tech D-Lead paint test kit complies with the negative response criteria of the lead-safe renovation rule.
-The Department has determined that recognition under the negative response criteria alone is as protective of human health and the environment as the original requirement at s.
+The Department of Health Services has determined that recognition under the negative response criteria alone is as protective of human health and the environment as the original requirement at s.
 DHS 163.16 to meet both the negative and positive response criteria.

 Certified renovators may purchase ESCA Tech D-Lead or Klean-Strip D-Lead test kits from many hardware and home improvement stores, or from other ESCA Tech, Inc., distributors.
 For more information, visit the ESCA Tech website or call 877-532-5323.